Commandos (series): Commandos 2: Men of Courage

 A full sequel, released in 2001, was rebuilt with a 3D engine, more interactive environments, more skills for the commandos, and new characters.
-Like its predecessor, it drew heavily from war films and titled its levels in reference to such films as "The Bridge on the River Kwai" and "Saving Private Ryan".
+Like its predecessor, it drew heavily from war films and titled its levels in reference to such films as The Bridge on the River Kwai and Saving Private Ryan.
 The game received even greater praise.

-Several new characters were added to the series in this sequel: A thief called Paul "Lupin" Toledo, a dog called Whiskey and Wilson, a shot-down pilot claiming to be from the Light Brigade.
+Several new characters were added to the series in this sequel: a thief called Paul "Lupin" Toledo, a dog called Whiskey and Wilson, a shot-down pilot claiming to be from the Light Brigade.

-A remastered version of the game, called Commandos 2 - HD Remaster, was released in 2020 which was not well received by the audience.
+A remastered version of the game, called Commandos 2 - HD Remaster, was released in 2020.

 Commandos 3: Destination Berlin

 This is the third sequel in the series and was released in October 2003.
 In this game the mouse wheel can be used to rotate the player's vantage point.
-It was the first in the series to use a true 3D engine.
-However, the game has been criticized for its short missions and lack of hotkeys.
+It was the first in the series to use a true 3D engine, but the game was criticized for its short missions and lack of hotkeys.

+A remastered version of the game, called Commandos 3 - HD Remaster, was released in 2022.

 Commandos: Strike Force

 Released during the first months of 2006, this game marks a diversion from the first three games.
-Although the missions are set up in a similar fashion (several different objectives, some to be achieved through stealth, others through use of force) and in most occasions the player is allowed to change between different characters, this is the first game in the series to apply a first-person perspective, like many Medal of Honor or Call of Duty games than to earlier entries of the series.
+Although the missions are set up in a similar fashion (several different objectives, some to be achieved through stealth, others through use of force) and in most occasions the player is allowed to change between different characters, this is the first game in the series to apply a first-person perspective, similar to Medal of Honor or Call of Duty games than to earlier entries of the series.

-Strike Force only has three Commandos, making it the only game in the series to have the least amount of playable characters.
+Strike Force only has three Commandos, making it the game with the least amount of playable characters in the series.
 They are the Green Beret, The Sniper and The Spy but they are not the same characters from previous instalments; they each bear different appearances, names, and skills.

 The game attracted an overwhelmingly negative reaction, especially from fans of the earlier games in the series who saw this as a massive modification, concurrent with a great reduction in the series' trademark difficulty.
 Similarly, it was promoted as mixing elements of strategy from the past games with traditional first-person shooter game-play but instead only hinted at them whilst being predominantly action-oriented.
 As a result, both critics and fans felt it did little to distance itself from the recent flood of similar games.

-Characters

-The Commandos series is known to have different names for the characters.
-Depending on the region, each character's name and alias differs greatly.
-For example, the Green Beret's real name is either Jerry "Tiny" McHale or Jack "Butcher" O'Hara.

-Cast
+Commandos: Origins

+A prequel, Commandos: Origins, developed by Claymore Game Studios and published by Kalypso Media, was released on PlayStation 5, Xbox Series, and PC on April 9, 2025.
+It serves as a prequel to Commandos: Behind Enemy Lines, and tells the story of the formation of the Commandos team.

 Music

-The first Commandos game was composed by David Garcia-Morales Inés and other subsequent titles were done by Mateo Pascual.
-Each of the five soundtrack are made available on iTunes and Amazon.
+David Garcia-Morales Inés composed the music of the first game and Mateo Pascual that of the next four installments.
+All five soundtracks are available on iTunes and Amazon.